 In this section, we examined available data on drought charges imposed in 2015, including information on the structure of those charges.
 We evaluated the impact of the structure of drought charges on meeting basic water needs.
 We then undertook case studies on three water utilities, estimating the monthly bill, with and without drought charges, for an average-size household using 55 gallons per capita per day (GPCD).
-We also examined the percentage of income that While increasing costs is a key component of drought management, it is important to consider the equity impacts of raising prices.

-the water bill would represent for households in each of nine income brackets to understand the additional cost burden imposed by drought charges on households, some of which were already paying unaffordable rates.
+We also examined the percentage of income that the water bill would represent for households in each of nine income brackets to understand the additional cost burden imposed by drought charges on households, some of which were already paying unaffordable rates.